 The extreme heat could start to kill off your grass and make it look patchy.
 This is because the heat dries up the earth.

 Oscillating and rotating sprinklers can often cover a larger area although are more expensive.
 During a heatwave, you’re better off sprinkling your yard in the evening or at night when the water is less likely to evaporate.
 This allows you to maintain lush grass.

 Weeds are the bane of many of a gardener and they can quickly overrun your turf if not kept under control.
 Rosette-type weeds such as dandelions and daisies are the most common types.
 The most basic and effective way to get rid of these weeds is to dig them out.

 However, this can be time-consuming.
 Many people prefer to use chemical weed-killers as they’re more convenient.
-These often come as spray liquids that you can use to spot-treat your lawn.
+These often come as lawn spray liquids.
+These can spot-treat your lawn or treat the entire lawn.
 There are also natural weed-killers that you can try using such as boiling water and lemon juice.